Working Papers

-Exporting, Global Sourcing, and Multinational Activity: Theory and Evidence from the United States (July 2023)
+Exporting, Global Sourcing, and Multinational Activity: Theory and Evidence from the United States

 (joint with Pol Antràs, Teresa Fort, and Felix Tintelnot)

-Conditionally Accepted at Review of Economics and Statistics
+Forthcoming at Review of Economics and Statistics

 Abstract: Multinational firms (MNEs) dominate trade flows, yet their global production decisions are often ignored in firm-level studies of exporting and importing.
 Using newly merged data on US firms’ trade and multinational activity by country, we show that MNEs are more likely to trade not only with countries in which they have affiliates, but also with other countries within their affiliates’ region.
 We rationalize these patterns with a new source of firm-level scale economies that arises when country-specific fixed costs to source from, or sell in, a market are shared across all the firm’s plants.
 These shared fixed costs create interdependencies between a firm’s production and trade locations that generate third-market responses to policy changes.